 Indeed, the explanation here makes far less sense than the movies they're parodying.
 Are you ready for it?
 These college kids are being sacrificed to some sort of evil, demonic god, who will destroy the world if he is not appeased.
 And they can't simply be killed, they have to suffer first, hence the elaborate charade.
 That's it.
 That's the explanation.

 It's the complete lack of creativity behind this explanation that really infuriates me.
 This movie is, by its nature, setting itself up as being the superior of silly horror films, giving us a knowing wink while explaining why horror movies all seem to lack imagination.
 But there's nothing imaginative here, either.
 They've simply replaced one dumb premise with another dumb premise.
 What is this movie saying, exactly?
 How does its absurdly contrived, diabolus ex machina conceit relate to horror movie cliches?
 It doesn't.
 The writers simply needed something to tie everything together, so Giant Evil God it was.
 Really guys?
 Giant Evil God?
 That's the best you could come up with?

-All of this would be forgivable if the movie was actually well made, but it's not.
+All of this would be forgivable if the movie were actually well made, but it's not.
 It has the same bad acting as the horror movies it mocks, and the same bad casting choices (why, for instance, cast the 30-year-old and impossibly good-looking Jesse Williams as the "brainy" college student?
 I don't remember that ever being a horror movie cliche).
 The lack of naturalistic acting and dialogue kills any sense of contrast between the real world and this artificial world in which the characters find themselves trapped.
 The same goes for the hackneyed camera work.
 Indeed, the camera never seems

 to be positioned where it needs to be to heighten a scene's effectiveness.
 Everything is telegraphed for